openrewrite/rewrite-docs/docs/recipes/yaml/changepropertyvalue.md

 | `Boolean` | relaxedBinding | *Optional*.
 Whether to match the `propertyKey` using [relaxed binding](https://docs.spring.io/spring-boot/docs/2.5.6/reference/html/features.html#features.external-config.typesafe-configuration-properties.relaxed-binding) rules.
 Default is `true`.
 Set to `false`  to use exact matching. |  |
 | `String` | filePattern | *Optional*.
 A glob expression representing a file path to search for (relative to the project root).
 Blank/null matches all. | `.github/workflows/*.yml` |

+## License

+This recipe is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your `rewrite.yml` create a new recipe with a unique name.
 For example: `com.yourorg.ChangePropertyValueExample`.
 Here's how you can define and customize such a recipe within your rewrite.yml:
 ```yaml title="rewrite.yml"
 ---